 Released: December 11, 2025

 GPT-5.2 was the model that set new goalposts.
-It was the first AI to score 90%+ on ARC-AGI-1 — a benchmark designed specifically to resist pattern-matching and test genuine reasoning.
+It was the first AI to score 90%+ on ARC-AGI-1, a benchmark designed specifically to resist pattern-matching and test genuine reasoning.
 It also hit a perfect 100% on AIME 2025 math problems.
-These weren’t marginal gains; they crossed thresholds that had defined the frontier for years.
+These were not marginal gains; they crossed thresholds that had defined the frontier for years.

 GPT-5.2 Benchmarks